joostmeijles/blog/content/xc9-jwt.md

 In this blog post we investigate how JWTs are configured and handled in the Sitecore Identity Server and Commerce Engine.
 <!--more-->

-Jonne Kats gives in this [article](http://jonnekats.nl/2019/sitecore-commerce-security-explained/) a nice overview how authentication and authorization works in XC9.
+In this [article](http://jonnekats.nl/2019/sitecore-commerce-security-explained/) Jonne Kats gives a nice overview of how authentication and authorization works in XC9.
 The Bearer token authentication variant uses a token: a JSON Web Token (JWT).

 # Obtain and inspect JWT